 C.A.P Basketball is a summer program consisting of 6 teams with 12 players.
 It’s offered to boys age 12-15.
 All games take place in the North Charleston High School gym every Tuesday and Thursday evening.
 During the regular season, an MVP from each team is awarded an outstanding player medal.
 Teams compete in single elimination rounds in the play-offs and vie for a chance to win the coveted championship ring.

 NCPD C.A.P Soccer has partnered with the Charleston Battery.
 Students participate in the Battery youth soccer club which is offered to both boys and girls, U12 League.
 Players will compete against other clubs around the low country.
 Open to any N. Charleston elementary school.
-Inaugural season kicks off in May 2019.
-A total of 6 teams age U11/6-week season.
+Soccer kicked off in May 2019.
+A total of 8 teams age U12 compete in a 6-week season.

 C.A.P Baseball tournament occurs on the 3 weekend of October each year.
 50 teams compete in 9U, 10U, 11U, and 12U with a total of 500 players.
 Competition is held at Wescott, KapStone Park, Gahagan and Pepperhill.
 Awards are provided to each division including runner-up, sportsmanship, and championship.
 This program is about cops, kids, and community teaming up to make a difference.

 Ice hockey is a sport that consists of 6 players on each team with five skaters and 1 goalie.
 Currently we reach approximately 30 students per season age 12 and under.
 Our players interact with police officers and coaches from the CYHA youth hockey programs.
 One of the goals of our program is to provide a transition path for youth players to continue in the sport of hockey through scholarships.